 Disclosure: Some of our articles contain affiliate links (as an Amazon affiliate I earn from qualifying purchases).

-For a chocolatey colour and smell we will add cocoa powder.
+For a chocolatey color and smell, we will add cocoa powder.
 This recipe doesn’t include any essential oils in order not to hinder the natural smells of cocoa butter and cocoa powder.

-If you like to add your favorite essential oil or blend please feel free to make your adjustments (not more that 2% of the weight of the oils, in this case maximum 8 g).
+If you like to add your favorite essential oil or blend please feel free to make your adjustments (not more than 2% of the weight of the oils, in this case, maximum 8 g).

 Weigh separately the sodium hydroxide (in a small dry container) and water (in the pyrex beaker)

 Slowly pour the sodium hydroxide into the water in a well ventilated place and mix with the whisk until the sodium hydroxide is completely dissolved (this solution is called lye).
 Be careful, as this will become quite hot while dissolving!
 Set aside to cool down.

 Weigh the solid fats (coconut oil, shea and cocoa butter) and slowly melt them in the cooking pot over low heat.